Carl Franklin: Race and film

 Franklin says "I am interested in the universal values of the black experience."

-Discussing the realities for African Americans in the television and film industry, Franklin said: "When I came up, the only legitimate dramatic actor was Sidney Poitier, the bankable star was Richard Pryor and the other choice roles were action parts that went to Jim Brown.
+Discussing the realities for black Americans in the television and film industry, Franklin said: "When I came up, the only legitimate dramatic actor was Sidney Poitier, the bankable star was Richard Pryor and the other choice roles were action parts that went to Jim Brown.
 Even someone as good as Billy Dee Williams had a couple of great moments and then couldn't get a decent part."